djolar/py-djolar/README.md

 * search by the book publish date range
 * search critiera with the combination above.

-So how can we meet the requirement above with django?
+So how can we meet the requirement above in django?
 You may begin thinking using serveral `filter` chain to perform the search, and the code may look this this:

 ```python
 queryset = Book.objects.all()